TrellixVulnTeam/hn_1332/README.md

 should work, though we've developed and tested it primarily with version 3.2.2, the latest available release.

+First of all, initialise any of the submodules within the repository, since these are dependencies necessary for installation and operation:

+    git submodule init
+    git submodule update

 The installation procedure uses setuptools, so you'll want to install Distribute.
 We also depend on a few modules not shipped as part of the Python standard library: